jasonbrackman/shape_intersection/readme.md

 should be now closer to the origin.
 Looping again would grab a new point and |B||C| . |origin| should now be positive.

 Q. What does the cross product do here?
 A. The cross product calculates the direction from the simplex to origin.
+This is not the angle, but the perpendicular line from the simplex to the origin.

 Q. Do we need to calculate for a simplex of zero or 1?
 A. The algorithm will always calculate on a minimum of two points since its primed with the first item before entering